lirm/aeron-go/archive/README.md

 Some asynchronous events do exist (e.g, recording events) and to be delivered a polling mechanism is provided.
-Again this can be easily wrapped in a goroutine if it's desired.
+Again this can be easily wrapped in a goroutine if it's desired but ensure there are no other operations in progress when polling.

-# Questions/Issues

-Logging INFO - I'd rather normal operations to be NORMAL so I can have an intermediate on DEBUG which is voluminous.
+## Examples

+Examples are provided for a [basic_recording_publisher](examples/basic_recording_publisher/basic_recording_publisher.go) and [basic_replayed_subscriber](examples/basic_replayed_subscriber/basic_replayed_subscriber.go) that interoperate with the Java examples

 # Backlog
+ * [S] Logging at level normal should be silent if nothing goes wrong
  * [S] Improve the Error handling / Error listeners
  * [L] Expand testing
   * [M] So many tests to write